Financial Help for Diabetes Care

-Kidney failure, also called end-stage renal disease, is a complication of diabetes.
+Kidney failure may be a complication of diabetes.
 People of any age with kidney failure can get Medicare if they meet certain criteria.
-More information is provided in the NIDDK health topic, Financial Help for Treatment of Kidney Failure.
+Learn more about Financial Help for Treatment of Kidney Failure.

-College students who have diabetes-related disabilities may face both the costs of tuition and additional expenses.
-These costs may include special equipment and disability-related medical expenses not covered by insurance.
-Some special equipment and support services may be available at the educational institution, or through community organizations, the state vocational rehabilitation agency, or specific disability organizations.
+College students who have diabetes-related disabilities may face both the costs of tuition and medical expenses.
+These expenses may include special equipment and health costs not covered by insurance.
+Special equipment and support services may be available at your college, through community organizations, your state vocational rehabilitation agency, or specific disability organizations.

-Assistive technology is any device that assists, adapts, or helps to rehabilitate someone with a disability so he or she may function more safely, effectively, and independently at home, at work, and in the community.
+Assistive technology is any device that assists or helps someone with a disability function more safely, effectively, and independently at home, at work, and in the community.
 Assistive technology may include

-- computers with features that make them accessible to people with disabilities
+- computers with features that let people with disabilities use them more easily

 - adaptive equipment, such as wheelchairs

-- bathroom modifications, such as grab bars or shower seats
+- bathroom changes, such as adding grab bars or shower seats

-The following organizations may be able to provide information, awareness, and training in the use of technology to assist people with disabilities:
+The following organizations offer information, awareness, resources, and training in assistive technology

 Phone: 1-800-872-5827 or 202-776-0406